casparfelten/ExamplesFixedIncomeModelling/README.md

 ```bash
 python -c "from src.data.fred_loader import load_all_fred_data; from src.config import FRED_SERIES; import os; from dotenv import load_dotenv; load_dotenv(); api_key = os.getenv('FRED_API_KEY'); load_all_fred_data(FRED_SERIES, api_key)"
 ```

+**Note:** The datagetter notebook is the recommended approach as it includes date range checking and avoids unnecessary downloads.

 ### Using the Data Loaders